 Mostly Ruby, Rails, and software development techniques like TDD (Test Driven Development), BDD (Behavior Driven Development), pair programming, and Agile principles.
 I've also trained people on information security principles (such as CISSP prep classes), assorted specific products, public speaking, and many other things.
 If needed, I'll teach pretty much anything.
 If it's a subject I don't already know, but I'm interested in it, I'll learn it.

 Mainly, Ruby on Rails contracts I can do from home.
-However, I'll also consider other technologies, temporary employment, a reasonable commute (from Fairfax City), or even a short gig (up to about a month) away from home on per-diem.
+However, I'll also consider other technologies, temporary employment, a reasonable commute (Northern Virginia, within about fifteen miles from Fairfax City), or even a short gig (up to about a month) away from home on per-diem.
 I am not open to longer contracts on the road, "permanent" employment, or relocation.

 My rate depends on many factors.
 The main easily applied one is the commute.
 Long story short, as mentioned on my Contract Terms page, travel time counts, but most clients want the commuting time charges rolled into the rate rather than billed explicitly.